Resources for arts organisations

 - Homeless Link’s Get creative: arts for all – is a national project that aims to increase homeless people’s participation in arts and cultural activities in England as a sustainable route out of homelessness.
 Click here for more information

-- Koestler Trust and the Southbank Centre – every year the Koestler Trust (a national prison arts charity) has worked with the Southbank Centre, London, to put on their annual Koestler Awards exhibition.
+- Koestler Arts and the Southbank Centre – every year Koestler Arts (a national prison arts charity) works with the Southbank Centre in London to put on their annual Koestler Awards exhibition.
 Click here for more information

 You may also be interested in